Conservation Areas

 Download a guide on Conservation Areas in Gloucester here (PDF, 16.7 MB) .
 This covers many topics, including what they are and why they are designated, through to the procedure for carrying out work in a designated Conservation Area.

-Use the interactive map to find out which conservation area your property falls within.
+Use the interactive map below to find out which conservation area your property falls within and download the conservation appraisal document.